State

 There is no U.S. Senate race in Indiana.
 Indiana will elect nine members to its U.S. House delegation.
 There are no open seats.

-Two Republican women are running for reelection to the U.S. House.
-The average amount they have raised is lower than the average amount raised by the five Republican men seeking reelection.
-No Democratic women are currently represented in the Indiana congressional delegation.
-Representative Erin Houchin (IN-9) has raised $292,211; about 7% of her funds took the form of small contributions.
-Representative Victoria Spartz (IN-5) has raised $949,189 with 40% of her funds coming from small contributions.
-Barb Regnitz (IN-1), a Republican, has raised the most of the challenger candidates for the U.S. House with over $1.6M, nearly all of which is from self-financing.
+Representative Erin Houchin (IN-9) has raised $341,287; about 7% of her funds takes the form of small contributions.
+Representative Victoria Spartz (IN-5) has raised over $1M with 37% of her funds coming from small contributions.
+Representative Houchin and Spartz, both of whom are white, are Republicans.
+Republican Representative Rudy Yakym (IN-2) has raised the most of all incumbents with over $2.6M.
+Republican Barb Regnitz (IN-1), who is also white, has raised the most of the challenger candidates for the U.S. House with about $2.2M, nearly all of which is from self-financing.

-Of the U.S. House candidates seeking reelection, the group with the lowest average percentage of funds from small contributions is Democratic men with 14%.
+Of the U.S. House incumbent candidate gender and party groups, the group with the lowest average percentage of funds from small contributions is Democratic men with 12% and the highest is Republican men with 23%.
+Republican men incumbents have the highest average proportion of self-financed contributions with 19%.

 This statistic is the average total amount raised to date from individuals (including self-financing).